Table of content

 - Drag and drop layouts: Organize your content and create page layouts with ease.

-The extension manager allows you to extend the functionality of your website with additional features.
+With the extension manager, you can extend the functionality of your website with additional features.

 - Install extensions: Add additional tools such as contact forms, SEO features and more.